Many new features are being enabled in Canvas this semester. Each has a link to more information and instructions for you to explore.

 Direct share — Direct share allows instructors to copy assignments, pages, quizzes, etc. from one course to another as well as the ability to share individual assignments, pages, quizzes, etc. in your course with other instructors at CSU.

-The following features will be set to “allow” on May 21, and will appear if instructors choose to enable them.
+The following features are set to “allow,” and will appear if instructors choose to enable them.

 Quiz log auditing — Instructors are able to view quiz logs to view the status of student quizzes.